 We realized that we actually was pretty close to this location when we recently stayed in Chicago, but we didn't get a chance at the time to go down to the actual spot.
 If you caught our Vlog video we did about Chicago, there was a time-lapse that we had in the video.
 That time lapse from shooting out our hotel window towards the direction up the Chicago River of the Eastland disaster location.
 Turns out, we were actually within walking distance at the time, but didn't even realize that we were.
 We will make sure to go there when we return to Chicago again in the future; however, we did decide to focus a segment of our live stream show about the disaster.
 You can catch the replay of that in the following video.

 While researching the information for our show and for this blog post, we found some interesting resources that you might be interested in as well.
 The following animation video was produced by the Eastland Disaster Historical Society that demonstrates what happened to the ship while it was tied to the dock on the morning of July 24, 1915.

-The following website contain some great information about the disaster as well that can be supplemented with information that you can find on Wikipedia too.
+The following websites contain some great information about the disaster as well that can be supplemented with information that you can find on Wikipedia too.
 Click on the images (or links) below to connect to the associated websites.

 Eastland Disaster Historical Society - Contains detailed information about the disaster including family histories of those who were on board.